dmyersturnbull/dmyersturnbull.github.io/contents/post/duck-typing-is-quackery.md

    a practice that duck typing countermands.
 2. Because users can pass instances of any types, tests must cover arbitrary inputs.

-I'll discuss these through a real example.
+I’ll discuss these through a real example.

 ## A matrix algorithm

 You devised some clever matrix algorithm that operates on two matrices and outputs a third.
-After putting your paper on arXiv, you implement it in three languages -- Java, Scala, and Python.
+After putting your paper on arXiv, you implement it in three languages—Java, Scala, and Python.

 === "Java"

     ```java
     import org.nd4j.linalg.api.ndarray.IndArray;
     public class MyAlgorithm {